Safe-DS/DSL/docs/DSL/tutorial/stub-language/annotations.md

 # Annotations

 Annotations attach additional metainformation to declarations.
-Annotations must first be [declared](#declaring-an-annotation), so Simple-ML knows the annotation exists and which inputs are expected.
+Annotations must first be [declared](#declaring-an-annotation), so Safe-DS knows the annotation exists and which inputs are expected.
 Afterwards, annotations can be [called](#calling-an-annotation), which is the step that truly attaches metainformation to declarations.

 ## Declaring an Annotation